Maybe you’re dipping your first toe into the world of blog writing, hoping to get your business seen online.

 - Dot points under each, giving a brief explanation about what you want to write

-Break up your content into smaller subheadings, the more the better.
-This will help with scanning and ensure your reader finds the information they’re looking for a lot easier.
+Break up your content into more minor subheadings; the more, the better.
+This will help with scanning and ensure your reader finds the information they’re looking for much more accessible.

-As you can imagine, the way your blog is written will have a pretty big impact on how well it performs on Google.
+As you can imagine, how your blog is written will have a significant impact on how well it performs on Google.

-We know for a fact that Google prioritises results that include well-written and relevant content, so how can you make sure that your blog passes muster?
+We know that Google prioritizes results that include well-written and relevant content, so how can you make sure that your blog passes muster?

-Well, outside of outsourcing a professional content writer, make sure you consider these 4 things.
+Outside of outsourcing a professional content writer, consider these 4 things.